Cycle Touring Nepal Wednesday 9th November. Kathmandu to Mugling. 60 miles.

-Had my first puncture this morning, funnily enough just past the place I’d stopped the night before arriving in Kathmandu, as I went round one of the twisting corners I could feel the back of the bike starting to slide out, so I immediately looked down at the back wheel and sure enough the tyre was going down or rather by now it was flat!
+Had my first puncture this morning.
+Funnily enough, just past the place I’d stopped the night before arriving in Kathmandu, as I went around one of the twisting corners, I could feel the back of the bike starting to slide out, so I immediately looked down at the back wheel and sure enough the tyre was going down or rather by now it was flat!

-I pulled over to the side of the road and took all the panniers off, turned the bike upside down and took the wheel off, past experience has taught me it’s always easier to take the wheel off to fix a puncture rather than try and do it whilst still on the bike.
-Annoyingly I couldn’t find the puncture and I had to replace the inner tube with a new one!
-Which is a pain but it’s always a bit worrying that I never found where the puncture was as there could still be something stuck in the tyre and could give me another one, after checking the tyre thoroughly to make nothing was still stuck in the tyre I put the new inner tube on, put the wheel back on the bike and loaded my panniers back on.
+I pulled over to the side of the road, took all the panniers off, turned the bike upside down and took the wheel off.
+Past experience has taught me it’s always easier to take the wheel off to fix a puncture rather than try and do it whilst still on the bike.
+Annoyingly, I couldn’t find the puncture, and I had to replace the inner tube with a new one!
+Which is a pain, but it’s always a bit worrying that I never found where the puncture was as there could still be something stuck in the tyre and could give me another one after checking the tyre thoroughly to make nothing was still stuck in the tyre I put the new inner tube on, put the wheel back on the bike and loaded my panniers back on.

 The Trishuli river